When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Simulation Hardware Experiments

 \para{Methods} We compare our proposed high-level semantic guided human interventions \textbf{UPS + w/ Clarification + Residual} against two foundational approaches, shown in Fig.~\ref{fig:intervention-methods}: \textbf{HG-DAgger}~\cite{kelly2019hg}, where a human intervenes whenever they see fit, and \textbf{EnsembleDAgger}~\cite{menda2019ensembledagger}, which asks for human interventions when the policy ensemble disagreement is high.

-\para{Metrics} For each trajectory, we divide the number of human intervention steps by trajectory length, and then we average this normalized rate across all the trajectories as our metrics to measure overall human effort.
-When our approach asks a clarification question \textit{without} low-level interventions, we count this as one human intervention step since Q\&A is easier than physically controlling the robot.
+\para{Metrics} For each trajectory, we divide the number of human intervention steps by trajectory length, and then we average this normalized rate across all trajectories to measure overall human effort.
+When it asks a clarification question \textit{without} low-level interventions, we count this as one human intervention step since Q\&A is easier than physical intervention.

 \para{Results} \textbf{UPS} has the lowest human intervention rate because it asks for low-level intervention data only when the policy cannot generate a low-level behavior that is ``semantically aligned'' with the task.
 Our method achieves significantly lower intervention rates than the baselines in both settings.
-In hardware, UPS requires interventions at a rate of 0.06, compared to 0.1 for HG-DAgger and 0.16 for EnsembleDAgger, whose low-level uncertainty quantification demands even more human assistance.
-In simulation, the gap widens: UPS has an intervention rate of 0.058, while HG-DAgger has an intervention rate of 0.20 and EnsembleDAgger has 0.27.
+For \textbf{PnP Cup} task, UPS requires interventions at a rate of 0.06, compared to 0.1 for HG-DAgger and 0.16 for EnsembleDAgger, whose low-level uncertainty quantification demands even more human assistance.
+Similarly, UPS' intervention rate is 0.05, compared to HG-DAgger's rate of 0.06 and EnsembleDAgger's rate of 0.26 in \textbf{Insert Block}.
+In simulation, the gap widens: UPS's rate is 0.058, while HG-DAgger has an intervention rate of 0.20 and EnsembleDAgger has 0.27.